 After we purchased our tickets, the hostess at the desk told us they also had an optional phone app to download, to enhance the tour experience.
 We decided to give it a try, but initially had some issues getting the app to load properly.
 Just when the app seemed to finish downloading, the installation would crash.
 We spent about ten minutes in failed attempts before we asked the hostess for help.
 She suggested turning off Bluetooth, which did the trick.
 Once the app loaded, we proceeded on our way down the staircase to the wine caves.

 The first room covered sight and touch.
 Displays of grape vines buried in various types of soil and rock illustrated the different wine-growing regions in France.
-Some of the screens behind the grapevines showed videos of grapes being planted and harvested.
+Some of the screens behind the grapevines played videos of grape planting and harvesting.
 The lesson here was how the type of soil and relative geography of each region changes the flavours in the grapes; a little something wine lovers know as terroir.

 The second room focused on your sense of smell.
 I loved the decor they used, it had an organic, yet futuristic feel: